danmarom16/ChitChat_Android/README.md

 ----------------------------------

 #### Server side Set-up:
-1) Download the source code in the following link: https://github.com/AsafMesi/ChitChatWebApplication.
+1) Download the source code in the following link: https://github.com/AsafMesi/ChitChatWebApplication. (ignore the ChitChatRatings subproject)
 <img width="671" alt="image" src="https://user-images.githubusercontent.com/92876036/170839880-c8348904-6ebd-4856-8df1-e25c2d649126.png">

 2) Unzip it to a local folder and open it with VS, and inside this folder, right click this file and choose open with VS: